Common toad: Taxonomy

-B. bufo is part of a species complex, a group of closely related species which cannot be clearly demarcated.
+B. bufo is part of a species complex, a group of closely related species that cannot be clearly demarcated.
 Several modern species are believed to form an ancient group of related taxa from preglacial times.
 These are the spiny toad (B. spinosus), the Caucasian toad (B. verrucosissimus) and the Japanese common toad (B. japonicus).
 The European common toad (Bufo bufo) seems to have arisen more recently.
 It is believed that the range of the ancestral form extended into Asia but that isolation between the eastern and western species complexes occurred as a result of the development of the Central Asian Deserts during the Middle Miocene.
 The exact taxonomic relationships between these species remains unclear.
 A serological investigation into toad populations in Turkey undertaken in 2001 examined the blood serum proteins of Bufo verrucosissimus and Bufo spinosus.
 It found that the differences between the two were not significant and that therefore the former should be synonymized with the latter.

 A study published in 2012 examined the phylogenetic relationships between the Eurasian and North African species in the Bufo bufo group and indicated a long evolutionary history for the group.
 Nine to thirteen million years ago, Bufo eichwaldi, a recently described species from south Azerbaijan and Iran, split from the main lineage.
 Further divisions occurred with Bufo spinosus splitting off about five million years ago when the Pyrenees were being uplifted, an event which isolated the populations in the Iberian Peninsula from those in the rest of Europe.
 The remaining European lineage split into Bufo bufo and Bufo verrucosissimus less than three million years ago during the Pleistocene.
-Very occasionally the common toad hybridizes with the natterjack toad (Bufo calamita) or the European green toad (Bufo viridis).
+Very occasionally the common toad hybridizes with the natterjack toad (Epidalea calamita) or the European green toad (Bufotes viridis).